 The most common reason is that you weren't even charged for our product.
 Every week we receive hundreds of refund requests for ad blocking products that aren't even ours.
 Before contacting us, please check that it says only "AdBlock", "getadblock.com", or "Adblock Inc." on your statement or receipt.
 If there's an email address or a website noted, please use it to ensure you are contacting the right company.
 If it doesn't say "getadblock.com" it's not our product.

-The most common reason is that someone in the household paid for AdBlock without telling you.
+If the charge is for AdBlock, please check if someone in the household paid for it without telling you.
 It might not even be intentional.
-Children with access to the computer and credit card or PayPal account credentials saved in the browser are a recipe for an accidental payment.
-(This happens a lot more often than you might expect.)
-You can read more about this practice here: Cybercriminals Abuse Donation Sites for Card Testing.
+Children with access to a computer where credit card or PayPal account credentials are saved in the browser frequently result in an accidental payment.

-If you have confirmed that someone in your family did not pay for AdBlock, then your credit card or PayPal account may have been compromised.
+If you confirmed that someone in your family did not pay for AdBlock, and you don't think it's a subscription or payment you made and just forgot about (many folks contact us and only remember later that they did intentionally pay), then it may be that your credit card or PayPal account has been compromised.
 Thieves often charge a small amount on a random website to test whether a stolen credit card number or PayPal username and password are valid.
-We recommend you contact your credit card company or change your PayPal account password as soon as possible.
+You can read more about this practice here: Cybercriminals Abuse Donation Sites for Card Testing.
+Let us know if you think this is the case so we can refund the payment and prevent any additional charges.
+We also recommend you contact your credit card company or change your PayPal account password as soon as possible.

 If the unauthorized charge was made for the Mac app via Apple, you will need to reach out to them directly for a refund.